fakelag/jit-demo/README.md

 ## Programming

 Programs can be written in `main.c`, executed in the VM and the native processor, and the execution time measured in seconds.
 Creating programs is done in bytecode.

+## Disassembler

+The repository also includes a disassembler in `bc_disassembler.c` to help visualize instructions written in bytecode